xbeat/Machine-Learning/README.md

 An iteration in neural networks refers to one complete pass through the entire training dataset, including both forward and backward propagation.
 It's a fundamental concept in the training process, where the network learns from data by repeatedly adjusting its weights and biases.

+## Leveraging Python Type Annotations

+Type Annotations Fundamentals

+Python's type annotations provide a way to explicitly declare types for variables, function parameters, and return values.
+This helps catch type-related bugs early in development and makes code more maintainable by clearly documenting expected types.

 ## Advanced Handling Missing Data in Python

 Introduction to Missing Data